BMW E36 V8 products in development.

 The fuel economy gauge in the instrument cluster uses the injector pulses and speedometer inputs to provide the fuel mileage.
 With the LSx swap, the fuel economy gauge can be calibrated with parts from this company:

 Some people are recommending that the steering shaft be replaced with an aftermarket shaft for header clearance.
-At this time, we believe the swap can be done with the stock steering shaft.

 Small-diameter brake-booster installation kit.